 Talk about time - Discuss what time things happen.
 When does your child wake up?
 What time do they eat breakfast?
-Make sure that you have an analogue clock visible in your house or that your child wears a watch with hands and discuss what they notice as the hands move.
+Make sure that you have an analogue clock visible in your house or that your child wears a watch with hands.

-Play "What's the time Mr Wolf?" - You could also give your child some responsibility for watching the clock:
+Play "What's the time Mr Wolf?" - You could also give your child some responsibility for watching the clock :